OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 Archive-backed baseline replay and authenticated HyperSync event retrieval are verified.
 Native local HyperSync replay and deployed publisher readback remain operational gates; this evidence does not claim production indexing or publication.

+## Reviewer navigation and revisions (September 2026)

+- **Wallet and tokens:** `src/snapshot/chains/robinhood.ts` registers the Safe in `protocolAddresses`, USDG as a six-decimal liquid stable asset and rUSDG as an eighteen-decimal illiquid receipt. `Erc20Transfers.ts` consumes the same wallet list for both its event filter and balance updates. `config.yaml` subscribes the two contracts; it is not the wallet or valuation registry.
+- **USDG valuation:** the `usdg-nominal-usd` stable handler prices idle USDG at nominal $1.
+This works before any vault deposit and is not a market-price feed.
+- **rUSDG valuation:** `pushTokenBalanceRecords` now dispatches the registered share token to `pushMellowRecords`, replacing the separate orchestration call.
+  This adapter reads wallet/claimable shares plus queued claims and uses the verified inverse oracle conversion; an ordinary ERC20/$1 path would be wrong.
+- **Queue terms:** `pendingShares` are post-fee locked shares awaiting pricing;
+  `fixedAssets` are priced USDG claims awaiting payment.
+Only the former floats with NAV.
+Neither is counted in idle USDG or liquid backing.
+- **OHM guards:** Robinhood has no configured verified OHM deployment.
+Supply conversion, total-supply emission and treasury OHM exclusions therefore exit without producing fictitious OHM records.
+Treasury asset records still run.
+- **Coverage:** indexer and publisher/API now share `expectedChainIds` and a data-driven start-date map.
+Requiring Robinhood before the captured baseline would incorrectly mark previously complete historical days as missing a chain.
+- **Viem:** both direct dependencies use 2.56.3 and import `robinhood` from `viem/chains`.
+This includes mainnet chain 4663 and satisfies the repository's minimum-release-age policy; no guardrail override was used.
+- **Client:** additive chain coverage is versioned as v3.1.0, September 2026, with matching package metadata.
+This PR does not publish the package.

+Offline registration tests exercise the production transfer filter and handler for both assets.
+A mixed-position snapshot test covers idle USDG, wallet rUSDG, pending shares and fixed assets through one token pass, asserting four distinct records and excluding all vault/queue exposure from liquid backing.
+These tests are deterministic fixtures, not new authenticated replay or deployment evidence.